kapelner/QC_Math_241_Fall_2017/README.md

 B, Mon/Wed 1:40PM - 2:55PM
 C, Tue/Thu 6:30PM - 7:45PM

 If you are in Sections A or B, ignore the following.
 Due to the Jewish holidays, I cannot be here on two Thursdays for Section C: October 5 and 12 and thus those two classes are canceled.
 I usually give one whole lecture period devoted entirely to review.
 There will be no such lecture period for section C for Midterms 1 and 2.
 To make up for this, I will do a separate review period Monday October 2 from 6:30-8PM and Monday November 13 from 6:30-7:45PM for Section C only.
-Section C students are also welcome to come to the review in Sections A and B those Monday mornings for additional review.
+Section C students are also welcome to come to the review in Sections A and B those Monday mornings for additional review.-->

 ## Lectures